Conformal field theory for annulus SLE: partition functions and martingale-observables: Conformal Fock space fields

 \subsection{Correlation functions of Fock space fields}

-In this subsection we introduce the GFF in a doubly connected domain with ER/Dirichlet boundary conditions and recall some basic concepts such as Fock space fields, their correlation functions, and OPE products.
+In this subsection we introduce a one-parameter family of GFFs with a weighted combination of Dirichlet and ER boundary conditions in a doubly connected domain and recall some basic concepts in CFT such as Fock space fields and OPE products.
 As an expansion of the tensor product of two Fock space fields near diagonal, operator product expansion (OPE) gives rise to important binary operations, namely OPE multiplications or OPE products on Fock space fields.